Gnocchi Alla Romana (Semolina Gnocchi)

 Don’t let the name fool you.
 As you can probably tell from the photos, this isn’t your typical homemade gnocchi made with ricotta cheese or cooked potato.
 Gnocchi alla romana is actually baked semolina and the technique used to make it is very different.

-Let’s break out the semolina flour, milk, butter, and parmigiano cheese and start cooking!
+Let’s break out the semolina flour, milk, butter, and parmigiano reggiano cheese and start cooking!

 What Is Gnocchi Alla Romana?